What is travel insurance?

 1. Emergency medical care (travel medical and accident coverage)

 Most health care plans in the United States (and many other countries) do not cover medical care while you are outside the U.S. (or your home country).
 In fact, many also do not cover you when you are travelling out of state.
 If you are American and travelling out of state, check with your health care provider before you travel.
+If you are retired and covered by Medicare, you will want to check to see if you are covered for your trips.

 Even if your regular health care insurance does work when you travel, read on to see what else is covered and why it’s a good idea to have it.